EkaterinaYurchyk2022/freecodecamp/README.md

 // Only change code below this line const hatValue = testObj.hat;      // Change this line const shirtValue = testObj.shirt;    // Change this line
+// Setup
+const testObj = {
+  "an entree": "hamburger",
+  "my side": "veggies",
+  "the drink": "water"
+};

+// Only change code below this line const entreeValue = testObj["an entree"];   // Change this line const drinkValue = testObj["the drink"];    // Change this line